IAmRiteshKoushik/termite/README.md

 the required details.
 Don't change the queue name as it is currently hardcoded in the codebase.
 Ideally, it should be read from `env.toml`

+Once, everything is configured, type - `make run` in your terminal.

 ### Authors

 [Ritesh Koushik](https://github.com/IAmRiteshKoushik)